Free Yourself (Jessie Ware song)

-"Free Yourself" is a song recorded by English singer-songwriter Jessie Ware, released on 19 July 2022 as the first single from her fifth studio album, That!
+"Free Yourself" is a song recorded by British singer-songwriter Jessie Ware.
+It was written by Ware, Clarence Coffee Jr. of the production team the Monsters & Strangerz, and Stuart Price for her fifth studio album That!
 Feels Good!
-It was written by Ware, Clarence Coffee Jr. and the song's producer Stuart Price.
+(2023), while production was helmed by the latter.
+The song was released by PMR Records and EMI as the album's first single on 19 July 2022 and peaked at number 33 on the UK Singles Downloads chart.

 Background and release

-"Free Yourself" is Ware's first single since the 2021 release of the extended Platinum Pleasure Edition of her most recent album What's Your Pleasure?.

-During her headline set on The Park stage at the Glastonbury Festival 2022, the song was debuted.
-It was later premiered on 19 July 2022 as the "Hottest Record in the World" on BBC Radio 1's Future Sounds show.
+Ware debuted "Free Yourself" during her headline set on The Park stage at the Glastonbury Festival 2022.
+It was later premiered on 19 July 2022 as the "Hottest Record in the World" on BBC Radio 1's Future Sounds show, marking her first single since the 2021 release of the extended Platinum Pleasure Edition of her most recent album What's Your Pleasure?.
 In a statement released to the press following the song's release, Ware said that this track "is the beginning of a new era" and that she's "so excited for people to have this song for the end of their summer; to dance, to feel no inhibitions, and to feel joyful because that's how I've been feeling recently being able to tour again and being able to sing again".

 Four remixes of the single were subsequently released.
 The first was by Paul Woolford and was released on 12 August 2022.
-The second was by Eats Everything and was released on 19 August.
+The second was by Eats Everything and was released on 19 August, subsequently being listed alongside the original track for a limited edition 7" vinyl release on 22 April 2023, Record Store Day.
 The third was by the Alias and was released on 16 September.
 The fourth was by Melanie C and was released on 3 November.
+The Paul Woolford and Eats Everything remixes were used in the "Be Who You Wanna Be" interval act of the Eurovision Song Contest 2023.

 Production and composition

-A predominantly Italo disco-house track, "Free Yourself" is produced by Stuart Price and co-written by Ware, Price and Clarence Coffee Jr. of the production team the Monsters & Strangerz.
+Echoing classic late 1980s italo-house, "Free Yourself" is produced by Stuart Price and co-written by Ware, Price and Clarence Coffee Jr. of the production team the Monsters & Strangerz.
 In an interview with Clara Amfo following the song's premiere on BBC Radio 1, Ware mentioned how she was initially hesitant to work with Price due to "being in a bubble with James Ford" (who she had worked with previously for What's Your Pleasure?).

 Strong keyboard stabs reminiscent of the diva house genre start off the song, before building up and being accompanied with a selection of strings, brass instruments and drums, all acting as a background to Ware's vocals.
 The refrain of the song urges the listener to "hold steady through life's turbulence": "Keep on moving up that mountain top [...]
-If it feels so good then baby, baby don't you".
+If it feels so good then baby, baby don't you—stop."